 We propose an extension with immediate multiactions of discrete time stochastic Petri box calculus (dtsPBC), presented by I.V.
 Tarasyuk.
 The resulting algebra dtsiPBC is a discrete time analogue of stochastic Petri box calculus (sPBC) with immediate multiactions, proposed by H. Macià, V. Valero and others within a continuous time domain.
+In this version of dtsiPBC, we use positive reals (instead of the previously used positive integers) as the weights of immediate multiactions to provide more flexibility in specification.
 The step operational semantics is constructed via labeled probabilistic transition systems.
 The denotational semantics is defined on the basis of a subclass of labeled discrete time stochastic Petri nets with immediate transitions.
 The consistency of the both semantics is demonstrated.
 In order to evaluate performance, the corresponding semi-Markov chains and (reduced) discrete time Markov chains are analyzed.
 We define step stochastic bisimulation equivalence of expressions and prove that it can be applied to reduce their transition systems and underlying semi-Markov chains while preserving the functionality and performance characteristics.
 We explain how this equivalence may help to simplify performance analysis of the algebraic processes.
 In a case study, a method of modeling, performance evaluation and behaviour preserving reduction of concurrent systems is outlined and applied to the shared memory system.
+We also determine the main advantages of dtsiPBC by comparing it with other well-known or similar SPAs.